National Diabetes Month is observed every November to draw attention to diabetes and its effects on millions of Americans.

 For People with Diabetes or High Blood Pressure: Diabetes and high blood pressure can damage the kidneys and lead to kidney disease.
 Learn more about the kidney connection and how to take steps to keep your kidneys healthy from the National Kidney Disease Education Program.

-: Finding the Support You Need video: This video provides people with diabetes tips for finding support in their families, friends, and communities.
+Living with Diabetes: Finding the Support You Need video: This video provides people with diabetes tips for finding support in their families, friends, and communities.

 A Message from Linda Siminerio